 Amongst her various exhibitions both here and abroad, Emma was the 2021 Winner of the Irish Arts Review Ireland–U.S. Council Portraiture Award (pictured).
 Her work can be viewed at emmastroude.com.

+In Plain Sight is intended to be a multi–annual initiative.
 Donations are welcome through the below link from students, members and alumni of King’s Inns as well as the wider public.

 To learn more about the In Plain Sight initiative and to make a donation, please visit lawlibrary.ie/inplainsight.